 on the television, Aiden made the mistake

 of instructing a large national accident

-In his report, the orthopaedic surgeon detailed the injury and Aidan’s subsequent surgery.
-He touched upon the ongoing symptoms of CRPS, but concluded that “I can find no orthopaedic reason why he should have the problems he complains of”.
+In his report, the orthopaedic surgeon touched upon the ongoing symptoms of CRPS, but concluded that he could find “no orthopaedic reason why he should have the problems he complains of”.
 His solicitors interpreted this conclusion as meaning that his ongoing symptoms were unrelated to his accident at work.
 Accordingly, despite the fact that he was still unable to work, they advised him to settle his claim on the basis that he had made a full recovery!

-When we received his papers it was immediately clear that the person conducting his claim had no understanding of CRPS.
-In fact, the note of their review of the orthopaedic report included the rather telling phrase “apparently suffering from something called complex regional pain syndrome.
-Unlikely linked to accident.”
-Further, they had not even bothered to obtain and review his medical records, simply requesting that the medical agency obtain them and forward them direct to the orthopaedic surgeon.
-Without reviewing the records, it is impossible to determine the most appropriate medical expert(s) or to prepare a detailed letter of instruction to the expert(s).
+When BLB received his papers it was immediately clear that the person conducting his claim had no understanding of CRPS.
+In fact, the note of their review of the orthopaedic report included the rather telling phrase “apparently suffering from something called complex regional pain syndrome, unlikely linked to accident”.